MiroslavKohut/quadrocopter_driver/README.md

 https://github.com/MiroslavKohut/quadrocopter_driver/blob/master/Documentation/important/Uzivatelska_dokumentacia_k_zaver_projektu_kvadrokoptera.pdf

 # quadrocopter_driver
 This repository contains experimental code for PID quadrocopter control using MPU9250 and radio control.
-Yaw axis is tested and calibrated
+Yaw axis is tested and calibrated.
 Pitch and roll axis are prepared for PID calibration.
-For yaw axis control we are using P regulator with raw data from gyroscope filtered with moveing average Filter
+For yaw axis control we are using P regulator with raw data from gyroscope filtered with Moveing average filter.
 We also implemented complementary filter for pitch and roll rotation.
 Filtering of data works fine but Controller still needs a better calibration and testing.
 We do not suggest to edit the code.
 Only at your own risk.